 If you live in a dry climate you can lay an irrigation hose over the top of the aviary to let it ‘rain’ occasionally.
 This means one end of the flight should have a netting roof rather than a solid one.
 My budgies used to love hanging upside down from the roof with their wings open when it rained!

 I got my first one when I was fourteen years old.
 It was second hand and came with two pairs of budgies!
+It was basically a rectangle, with one end covered over, a shelf to put the feed dishes and a couple of perches at each end.
 Although it was a very basic aviary it did a good job and I used it for a few years until I was able to get a new bigger one with a small area for storing feed and using as a breeding area.
 The main problem with the small original one was how quickly I filled it up!
 It is tricky to stick to a couple of birds when there is space for a few more…….